-- 1. Personal illness, including an absence for the benefit of the pupil's mental of behavioral health - 2.
-Quarantine under the direction of a county or city health officer - 3.
-Medical, dental, optometric, or chiropractic appointments - a) Students in grades 7-8, inclusive, may be excused from school for the purpose of obtaining confidential medical services without the consent of the student's parent or guardian. - 4.
-Attendance at funeral services for a member of the immediate family a.
-Excused absence in this instance shall be limited to one (1) day if the service is conducted in California or three (3) days if the service is conducted out of state.
+- 1. Personal illness, including an absence for the benefit of the pupil's mental or behavioral health. - 2.
+Quarantine under the direction of a county or city health officer. - 3.
+Medical, dental, optometric, or chiropractic appointments. - a.
+Students in grades 7-8, inclusive, may be excused from school for the purpose of obtaining confidential medical services without the consent of the student's parent or quardian. - 4.
+Attendance at funeral services for a member of the immediate family.
+Immediate family is parent/quardian, sibling, grandparent or any other relative living in the household of the student. - a.
+Excused absence in this instance shall be limited to one (1) day if the service is conducted in California or three (3) days if the service is conducted out of state. - 5.
+Participation in religious instruction or exercises in accordance with Charter School policy: - a.

-b.
-"Immediate family" shall be defined as parent, grandmother, grandfather, spouse, son/son-in-law, daughter/daughter-in-law, brother, sister or any relative living in the student's immediate household.

-- 5. Participation in religious instruction or exercises in accordance with Charter School policy: - a.
 The student shall be excused for this purpose on no more than four (4) school days per month. - 6.
-For the purposes of jury duty in the manner provided for by law.

-7. Due to the illness or medical appointment during school hours of a child of whom the student is the custodial parent, including absences to care for a sick child.
-(The school does not require a note from the doctor for this excusal).

-- 8. To permit the student to spend time with an immediate family member who is an active duty member of the uniformed services, as defined in Education Code section 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
-Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the Charter School. - 9.
-For the purpose of serving as a member of a precinct board for an election pursuant to Election Code section 12302. - 10.
-Attendance at the student's naturalization ceremony to become a United States citizen. - 11.
-Authorized parental leave for a pregnant or parenting student for up to eight (8) weeks, which may be extended if deemed medically necessary by the student's physician. - 12.
-Authorized at the discretion of the Principal or designee, based on the facts of the student's circumstances, are deemed to constitute a valid excuse. - 13.
-A student who holds a work permit to work for a period of not more than five (5) consecutive days in the entertainment or allied industries shall be excused from school during the period that the student is working in the entertainment or allied industry for a maximum of up to five (5) absences per school year subject to the requirements of Education Code section 48225.5.

-In order to participate with a not-for-profit performing arts organization in a performance for a publicschool student audience for a maximum of up to five (5) days per school year provided the student's parent or guardian provides a written note to the school authorities explaining the reason for the student's absence.

-14. For the purpose of participating in a cultural ceremony or event.
-"Cultural" for these purposes means relating to the habits, practices, beliefs, and traditions of a certain group of people.

-- 15. For the purpose of a middle school pupil engaging in a civic or political event as indicated below, provided that the pupil notifies the school ahead of the absence.
+To permit the student to spend time with an immediate family member who is an active-duty member of the uniformed services, as defined in Education Code section 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
+Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of GVA. - 7.
+Attendance at the student's naturalization ceremony to become a United States citizen. - 8.
+A student who holds a work permit to work for a period of not more than five (5) consecutive days in the entertainment or allied industries shall be excused from school during the period that the student is working in the entertainment or allied industry for a maximum of up to five (5) absences per school year subject to the requirements of Education Code section 48225.5. - 9.
+In order to participate with a not-for-profit performing arts organization in a performance for a public-school student audience for a maximum of up to five (5) days per school year provided the student's parent or guardian provides a written note to the school authorities explaining the reason for the student's absence. - 10.
+For the purpose of participating in a cultural ceremony or event.
+"Cultural" for these purposes means relating to the habits, practices, beliefs, and traditions of a certain group of people. - 11.
+For the purpose of a middle school pupil engaging in a civic or political event as indicated below, provided that the pupil notifies the school ahead of the absence.
 A "civic or political event" includes, but is not limited to, voting, poll working, strikes, public commenting, candidate speeches, political or civic forums, and town halls. - a.
 A middle school pupil who is absent pursuant to this provision is required to be excused for only one school day-long absence per school year. - b.
-A middle school pupil who is absent pursuant to this provision may be permitted additional excused absences in the discretion of a school administrator. - 16.
+A middle school pupil who is absent pursuant to this provision may be permitted additional excused absences in the discretion of a school administrator. - 12.
 For the following justifiable personal reasons for a maximum of five (5) school days per school year, upon advance written request by the student's parent or guardian and approval by the Principal or designee pursuant to uniform standards: - 1.
 Appearance in court - 2.
 Attendance at an employment conference - 3.
 Observation of a holiday or ceremony of the student's religion - 4.
-Attendance at religious retreats

-5. Attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization.
+Attendance at religious retreats - 5.
+Attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization.